Postdoctoral Researcher, she/her

 Email: cbeech@princeton.edu

-I’m a fifth year Psychology PhD student at the University of Pennsylvania, working with Dan Swingley in the Penn Infant Language Center.
+I am currently a Postdoctoral Research Associate at Princeton University, working with Casey Lew-Williams in the Princeton Baby Lab.
 My research interests are in psycholinguistics and language development, with a focus on early word learning (infants and young children).
 I use a combination of experimental and computational approaches, including eye-tracking, behavioral experiments, computer models of language or vision, and statistical analysis of parent-child interaction.

 Beech, C., & Swingley, D. (Under review).
 Phonological representation in English-learning infants’ word comprehension.

-Beech, C., & Swingley, D. (2023).
+Beech, C., & Swingley, D. (2024).
 Relating referential clarity and phonetic clarity in infant-directed speech.
-Developmental Science, e13442. pdf
+Developmental Science, 27(2), e13442. pdf

 Beech, C., & Swingley, D. (2023).
 Consequences of phonological variation for algorithmic word segmentation.
 Cognition, 235, 105401. pdf